run()

 Note:

-The function computes expression xi over each record in cursor cs, assigns each result to Fi field, and returns the modified cursor cs.
+The function attaches a computation to cursor cs, which will compute expression xi over each record in cursor cs and assign each result to Fi field, and returns the modified cursor cs.
 It supports multicursors.

 Parameter: